Makae/ch.bfh.bti7054.w2014.q.groot/README.md

     * classes/class.i18n.php -> session, language-value
 * a backend for
   * generating HTML on demand
-    * classes/class.templaterenderer.php -> Rendering Engine vor dynamic content
+    * classes/class.templaterenderer.php:extendedRender() -> Rendering Engine vor dynamic content
     * theme/templates -> Template folder for Renderer
-    * views/view.search.php:render -> Call of rendering
+    * views/view.search.php:render() -> Call of rendering
   * storing content in files and a database
-    * classes/class.templaterenderer.php:_templateInclude -> saves temporary php-file
+    * classes/class.templaterenderer.php:_templateInclude() -> saves and reads temporary php-file
     * theme/templates/tmp -> folder in which the renderer saves the temporary files
     * classes/class.db.php -> database class which provides the first layer to the mysql-db
     * classes/clase.basemodel.php -> BaseModel for easy read and write to the database